 Bec Kirby (b.
-1992, Blackpool) is a painter and textile artist based in Manchester.
-Her practice explores transformation through material manipulation, time-intensive processes and heritage techniques.
-Rooted in ecology and sustainability, her work reflects on responsibility in making amid environmental and social uncertainty.
+1992, Blackpool) is a painter and textile artist based in Manchester, UK.
+Her practice explores material manipulation and time-intensive processes.
+Rooted in ecology and sustainability, Kirby's work reflects on responsibility in making amid environmental and social uncertainty.
 Using antique fabrics and dead-stock yarns, she prioritises traceability, waste reduction and low-impact materials.
 Guided by an ethos of slow craft, supported by ongoing research into sustainable fibre systems and regenerative models.

 After an early career in interior design, Kirby established her studio practice in 2020 without formal training, developing a distinctive approach through experimentation and independent research.
-Her work is grounded in curiosity, persistence and a deep commitment to low-impact making.
-She works exclusively with antique fabrics and surplus yarns, embracing the limitations and embedded histories of these materials as integral to the work.
+Working exclusively with antique fabrics and surplus yarns, the work embraces the limitations and embedded histories of these materials as integral to the work.

 Selected Exhibitions